The Cleanup Process

 11) Field Effort

-The responsible person ensures that the work is conducted or supervised by a qualified person, guided by the work plan, and that sampling and analysis are conducted by a qualified impartial third party.
+The responsible person ensures that the work is conducted or supervised by a qualified environmental professional, guided by the work plan, and that sampling and analysis are conducted by a qualified impartial third party.
 DEC monitors progress toward the objectives, schedules, and reporting requirements set out in the cleanup plan.
 The level of oversight will depend on the complexity of the site and the cleanup action, the hazards posed by the site, and the degree of public interest, along with other considerations.

 12) Report Preparation and Submittal

 The responsible person submits interim cleanup reports, as necessary, to DEC.
-These reports are prepared by a qualified person and describe cleanup actions, remedial system operation and maintenance, monitoring, and any confirmatory sampling or recharacterization of the site.
+These reports are prepared by a qualified environmental professional and describe cleanup actions, remedial system operation and maintenance, monitoring, and any confirmatory sampling or recharacterization of the site.
 Steps 5 and 6 above should be updated in the report when any recharacterization occurs.

 When cleanup is complete, a final cleanup report and closure request must be submitted to DEC for review.
 See 18 AAC 75, Article 3 and scroll to Section 380 for regulations on final reporting requirements.
 This report should include the following:

 - Information about the release, name of any responsible parties, and name of current owners and operators at the site;